GoogleCloudPlatform/professional-services/examples/bigquery-table-access-pattern-analysis/README.md

 <li>getPipelineTypeAndSchedule

-This funtion takes in an array of timestamp, and return a struct of the pipeline type and schedule according to the history.
+This function takes an array of timestamps and returns a struct of the pipeline type and schedule according to the history.
 There are 3 possible values for pipeline type: live/dead/ad hoc, and there are 4 possible values for schedule: non deterministic/hourly/daily/monthly.

 The routine file content is located in `bq_routines/getPipelineTypeAndSchedule.js`